About Publix Pharmacy

-- Prescription refills: Prescription refills are quick and simple with Publix.
+Prescription refills: Prescription refills are quick and simple with Publix.
 Customers can go online and fill out the refill form which includes the pharmacy number (found on the prescription label), prescription number and preferred pickup time.

-- Specialty pharmacy: The Publix specialty pharmacy works with customers’ doctors and insurance providers to ensure the lowest out-of-pocket costs.
+Specialty pharmacy: The Publix specialty pharmacy works with customers’ doctors and insurance providers to ensure the lowest out-of-pocket costs.
 The specialty pharmacy will help customers manage their medication therapies and programs with educational material, scheduled refills and home delivery.

 Free medication program: Publix offers the most commonly prescribed medications for free.
 Customers with a prescription from their doctor for common antibiotics, diabetes medication and blood pressure medication can get up to a 90-day supply at a time for free.
 Free medication includes amlodipine, lisinopril, metformin and amoxicillin.

-- Sync refills: Customers can take advantage of Publix refill syncing so their recurring prescriptions can be scheduled to be ready on a particular day.
+Sync refills: Customers can take advantage of Publix refill syncing so their recurring prescriptions can be scheduled to be ready on a particular day.
 Once a refill calendar is set up, customers can choose to receive text alerts or phone calls when their prescription is ready for pickup.

-- FLAVORx: For customers with children needing to take medication, Publix offers FLAVORx as a way to help them consume the medication by making it taste like bubblegum, grape, strawberry or apple.
+FLAVORx: For customers with children needing to take medication, Publix offers FLAVORx as a way to help them consume the medication by making it taste like bubblegum, grape, strawberry or apple.
 FLAVORx is sugar-free, non-allergenic and available for $2.99 on each prescription.

-- Accreditation: Publix Special Pharmacy has earned accreditation by the URAC.
+Accreditation: Publix Special Pharmacy has earned accreditation by the URAC.

-Publix Pharmacy Company Profile
+Publix Pharmacy Company Information

 - Company Name: